 After iterating on several directions, the design was approved by my manager, the company president, and all Customer Advisory Council stakeholders.
 Product used my 38-page PDF as the definitive template for field mapping throughout development.

-Beyond the blueprint and workpaper, I wrote all onboarding flows, release notes, and knowledge base articles — and coordinated with Engineering to ensure copy rendered correctly in production on launch day.
-I also unified two separate features (Request Docs and SmartRequestAI) into a single Doc Requests landing page with tabbed navigation.
+Beyond the blueprint and workpaper, I wrote all onboarding flows, release notes, and knowledge base articles, and coordinated with Engineering to ensure copy rendered correctly in production on launch day.
+I also unified two separate features (Request Docs and SmartRequestAI) into a single Doc Requests landing page with tabbed navigation — reducing the number of places a user had to look to complete one task.